ORIGYN-SA/origyn_nft/docs/specification.md

 returns:

 type BalanceResult = {
-        multiCanister: ?[Principal];  // will hold other canisters that are part of the collection - not yet implemented
         nfts: [Text]; //nft ids owned by the user
         escrow: [EscrowRecord]; // escrow records that the user has on file
         sales: [EscrowRecord]; // sale records that the user has on file